 History of The Breeders’ Cup

-This year’s running at Churchill Downs will include 15 championship races with $26 million in purses, encompassing nearly every division in racing, from a five furlong sprint on turf to a 1 ¾ mile marathon on dirt.
+This year’s running at Santa Anita will include 13 championship races with $26 million in purses, encompassing nearly every division in racing, from a six-furlong sprint on dirt to a 1 1/2 mile marathon on turf.

 Many horses will earn their way into a Breeders’ Cup race by winning a Breeders’ Cup Challenge “Win and You’re In” race.

-European horses have fared well shipping to the U.S. for the Breeders’ Cup, including the outstanding Goldikova, who has won the last three runnings of the Breeders’ Cup Mile, beating males.
+European horses have fared well shipping to the U.S. for the Breeders’ Cup, including the outstanding mare Goldikova, who has won three runnings of the Breeders’ Cup Mile, beating males.

-The brilliant mare is trained by Freddy Head, the only person to ride and train a Breeders’ Cup winner.
+The brilliant mare was trained by Freddy Head, the only person to ride and train a Breeders’ Cup winner.
 Head piloted Miesque, who won the Mile in 1987 and 1988.

 One of the most memorable overseas shippers to win a Breeders’ Cup race was in 1993 when Arcangues pulled off the biggest upset in Breeders’ Cup history, winning the Classic and returning $269.20 for a $2 wager.